-Benjamin Rotstein, PhD, is Assistant Professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa and Director of the Molecular Imaging Probes and Radiochemistry Laboratory at the University of Ottawa Heart Institute.
+Benjamin Rotstein, PhD, is an Assistant Professor in the Department of Biochemistry, Microbiology and Immunology at the University of Ottawa, and Director of the Molecular Imaging Probes and Radiochemistry Laboratory at the University of Ottawa Heart Institute.

 Dr. Rotstein’s previous training was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) in the form of postgraduate scholarships and a Postdoctoral Fellowship.
-He has recently received Young Investigator Awards from the Society of Nuclear Medicine and Molecular Imaging as well as the Alzheimer’s Drug Discovery Foundation (ADDF).
-Dr. Rotstein has served as a referee for several organic and medicinal chemistry journals.
-In 2016, he has been a Co-Investigator on project grants from the ADDF and the Michael J. Fox Foundation for Parkinson’s Research.
+He has received Young Investigator Awards from the Society of Nuclear Medicine and Molecular Imaging as well as the Alzheimer’s Drug Discovery Foundation (ADDF).
+He has been a co-investigator on project grants from the ADDF and the Michael J. Fox Foundation for Parkinson’s Research.

-Research in the Molecular Imaging Probes and Radiochemistry Laboratory is directed towards the discovery of radiopharmaceuticals for both studying and diagnosis of disease conditions, and facilitating therapeutic development through the measurement of in vivo molecular target-ligand interactions.
-Specific cardiovascular imaging targets include biomarkers and therapeutic targets for atherosclerosis, arrhythmias, and heart failure.
-In support of these goals we develop innovative radiochemical methodologies for small molecule radiolabeling and bioconjugation with short-lived isotopes such as carbon-11 and fluorine-18.
+Research in the Molecular Imaging Probes and Radiochemistry Laboratory is directed towards the discovery of radiopharmaceuticals for both studying biochemical and pharmaceutical mechanisms in living systems and diagnosis of disease conditions.
+Specific cardiovascular imaging targets include biomarkers and therapeutic targets for atherosclerosis, arrhythmias, valve disease, and heart failure.
+In support of these goals the lab also develops innovative radiochemical methodologies for small molecule radiolabeling and bioconjugation with short-lived isotopes such as carbon-11 and fluorine-18.

 See current publications list at PubMed.